vultisig/docs/user-actions/managing-your-vault/vault-backup.md

 Secure Example:

 * Store all Part 1 Shares on your Google Drive
-* Store all Part 2 Shares on your iCould
+* Store all Part 2 Shares on your iCloud
 * Store all Part 3 Shares on your Dropbox

 ### Estate planning (The gold standard for backing up Vaults)